 Schonstedt's obligation under the warranty is limited to servicing or adjusting any product returned to the factory for this purpose and to replacing any defective part thereof.
 Such product must be returned by the original purchaser, transportation charges prepaid, with a description of the defect in writing.
 If the fault has been caused by misuse or abnormal conditions of operation, repairs will be billed.
-Specifically, this warranty does not cover product that has been damaged or compromised due to repair, alteration or modification by anyone other than an authorized repair representative.
-Prior to a repair being performed by Schonstedt, a cost estimate will be submitted and no work will be completed until authorized by the addressed to the manufacturer of batteries in question.
+Specifically, this warranty does not cover product that has been subject to inundation by fire, water or other liquid intrusion, or units that have been damaged or compromised due to repair, alteration or modification by anyone other than an authorized repair representative.
+Prior to a repair being performed by Schonstedt, a cost estimate will be submitted and no work will be completed until authorized by the customer.
+Batteries are specifically excluded under the warranty and should be addressed to the manufacturer of batteries in question.